fiandev/uwu-commit/README.md

 # uwu-commit

-fork version from geminicommit by tfkhydt
+fork version from geminicommit by tfkhdyt

-**AI-Powered, Conventional Commit Messages with Google Gemini**
+**AI-Powered, Conventional Commit Messages with Google Gemini, but more uwu >⩊<**

 ![Preview](./assets/uwu-preview.png)